 Go to Index to Shinran denne;Sukhavati-Index; General Index

-punishment.
+new name(3) in his own hand.
 It is stated in A Collection of Passages Revealing the Provisional

 Transformed Buddhas and Lands of the Pure